Kenmac589/lab-analysis/analysis-notes/analysis-notes.md

     - For perturbation @0.100 I used recording starting at ~1067
     - synergies to use: 3

+## WT 4

+- I used first non-perturbation recording and the perturbation recording starts at around 1205

 # For DTR Mice Series (4 month group)